exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ```

 Returns the actual LECT for the specified validator, along with the
-hash of Exonum transaction published this LECT.
+hash of the Exonum transaction published in this LECT.

 If the specified `id` is greater or equal to validators
 amount, returns an error.